RishikaBajaj31/Multi-Agent-AI-System/README.md

 Type your query in the text box and press Run Agents.

-Example queries for CSV: "Show columns", "First 5 rows", "Summary"
+Example queries for CSV: "Analyze"

 Example queries for PDF: "Summarize research", "Extract keywords"

-Optionally, click Test with Sample Files to run a preloaded query on sample CSV and PDF files.

 Project Structure
 ai-agent-system/